1. Program Summary

 Since 1960, Mount Saint Mary's University has offered coeducational graduate programs that offer masters degrees and attract women and men of all ages, religious backgrounds, and professional interests to the University's Doheny Campus.
 MSMU currently has 11 active graduate programs, 9 of which are at the Masters level, and 2 at the Doctoral level.
 MSMU enrolls approximately 900 students in graduate programs.

 The Education Department serves undergraduate and graduate students seeking credentials and/or degrees.
 Many of our graduate students are already teaching in local Catholic Schools as they work toward credentials and masters.
 All candidates take classes together, despite coming from different pathways.
 Our aim is for candidates to be able to understand course material from multiple perspectives.
-Candidates who are currently in classrooms offer insights that demonstrate the theories in practical application.
-All preliminary credential students take foundational courses together.
-Thus, allowing communications between those teaching or planning to teach in elementary, secondary, or education specialist positions and sets them up for collaborations as practicing educators.
+In addition, candidates currently teaching offer insights that show use of the theories in practical application.
+Undergraduate candidates, completing their credentials concurrently with their degrees, often ask questions of their more experienced peers to help them prepare for their practice lessons that are part of their early fieldwork.
+In addition, all preliminary credential candidates take foundational courses together.
+This allows for good communication between those teaching or planning to teach in elementary, secondary, or education specialist positions and sets them up for collaborations as practicing educators.

 Assessment of Candidates